samblenny/ocfpga/experiments/04_try_prebuilt_firmware/README.md

 2. [Commit 929cea3](https://github.com/orangecrab-fpga/orangecrab-examples/commit/929cea3d7e4a538bcfd15ba487cd1dc8b165fee9)
-   in the `prebuilt` branch of orangecrab-examples includes a [litex/combine.dfu](https://github.com/orangecrab-fpga/orangecrab-examples/blob/929cea3d7e4a538bcfd15ba487cd1dc8b165fee9/litex/combine.dfu) file that looks like it's be a prebuilt DFU image including CircuitPython.
+   in the `prebuilt` branch of orangecrab-examples includes a [litex/combine.dfu](https://github.com/orangecrab-fpga/orangecrab-examples/blob/929cea3d7e4a538bcfd15ba487cd1dc8b165fee9/litex/combine.dfu) file that looks like it's a prebuilt DFU image including CircuitPython.
+It looks like a build for the 25F board.
+Maybe I can trick it into running on 85F by patching bytes somewhere? (dfu-suffix???)
-   It's unclear to me if it was built for the 25F or 85F board.

 <!-- raw combine.dfu
 https://github.com/orangecrab-fpga/orangecrab-examples/raw/929cea3d7e4a538bcfd15ba487cd1dc8b165fee9/litex/combine.dfu
 -->

+3. [Issue 28](https://github.com/im-tomu/foboot/issues/28) of im-tomu/foboot on
+   Github has an extended discussion of Litex VexRiscv configuration to get foboot running with a VexRiscv core on OrangeCrab.
+There's also some stuff about how the bootloader code works, assignment of vendor:product IDs, building for 85F vs 25F, etc.

+4. As I'm attempting to figure out what bitstream and RISCV code are currently running on my OrangeCrab, I've been reading through the im-tomu/foboot repo.
+   It sounds like the LED rainbow fade thing may be coming from foboot?
+Also, foboot is based on [im-tomu/toboot](https://github.com/im-tomu/toboot), which gets into more detail about how the bootloader is meant to work as a failsafe code loader.

+   TL;DR...
+I'm really confused about what the bootloader is doing.
+Maybe I should go read the code to look for the rainbow fading code.

 ## Logic Analyzer Wiring